zqTheDesigner/obsidian-vault/Books Reading Notes/<Python for Data Analysis>/CH-12 Modeling Libraries in Python.md

 A python library for describing statistical models (especially linear models) with a string-based 'formula syntax'.

+The description here is to describe the [[formula-based models]] like linear regression or logistic regression.
+Other models like decision tree or neural networks are not represented by a single formula.

 `y ~ x0 + x1`

 a + b means terms in the design matrix created for the model